unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Add button

-Add `password_button: True` in plugin config variable, to add button to the right of the password field.
+Add `password_button: True` in plugin configuration variable, to add button to the right of the password field.

 When enable, it allows to decrypt the content without creating a cookie *(if remember password feature is activated)*